|3D wireframe of a terrain in *.dm format; topoWf.7z|

 |3D Wireframe of the fault in *.dm format; fault-WF.7z|

-A line drawn by a human on paper is "a priori" projection of any 3D string on a plane of a table on which the paper is placed.
+A line drawn on paper is "a priori" projection of a 3D string on a plane of a table top on which the paper is placed.
 So is the fault line, indicated by red arrows on the picture below.

 From the draftsman's point of view, this is an intersection of a fault plane with the terrain surface, but with pencil and paper he can only draw a flat line.

-When we download the digitized string, it will look like a curve somewhere in the air above or below the surface, depending on the elevation we give to it.
+The digitized string will look like a flat curve above or below the surface, depending on the elevation of the plane which it was drawn on.

 What we should do is to project the line on the surface orthogonally (at 90 degrees) to get the 3D projection of the line.
-To do this, the program offers a command PERDTM, which must be entered into the command line.
+To do this, Datamine Studio offers a command PERDTM, which must be entered into the command line.

 Pick up or enter the digitized string name, which you are going to project on the surface in the PERIMIN* cell.
 Do the same for the surface files: WIREPT* and WIRETR*.
-Choose a name for output file in PERIMOUT*.
+Enter a name for the output file in PERIMOUT*.
 Press OK.

 Visualizer window shows digitized string (red) and orthogonal projection (yellow) of it on the surface